krystofwoldrich/sorcery/README.md

 # sorcery.js

+## Fork disclaimer

+This is a fork of [sorcery](https://github.com/Rich-Harris/sorcery) including some quality of life improvements which might or might not be ever merged to the original project.

+## Original description

 Sourcemaps are great - if you have a JavaScript file, and you minify it, your minifier can generate a map that lets you debug as though you were looking at the original uncompressed code.

 But if you have more than one transformation - say you want to transpile your JavaScript, concatenate several files into one, and minify the result - it gets a little trickier.
 Each intermediate step needs to be able to both _ingest_ a sourcemap and _generate_ one, all the time pointing back to the original source.